An Event is an object that initiates and passes data to a Business Process. It is used with a source interface object, such as a Cloud Monitor.

 Additional Event parameters can also be passed to a Business Process.
 For example, an actual file name (as a parameter) may also “come along for the ride” from the Event to a Business Process.

-In another example, a database table may contain a trigger that sends an Event notification to the Studio whenever something occurs on your database, such as an insert or delete.
+In another example, a database table may contain a trigger that sends an Event notification to the CIC Integration Engine whenever something occurs on your database, such as an insert or delete.
 The notification launches an Event, which in turn launches a Business Process.

 Additional Event Parameters

 Events raised by Exit Points contain parameters for the data that is specific to the purpose of the Exit Point.
 Exit Point processing is included for inbound EDI transactions.

 For a list of Exit Point-specific Event parameters, see Exit Point Business Process Parameters.

 - Configure parameters for both the Event and Business Process.